 Instructions and Procedure

-Dig deeper into emotions that you are current experiencing and see how they affect you.
+Dig deeper into emotions that you are currently experiencing and see how they affect you.
 (15 minutes) Repeat daily for a week.

 Step One: Pick An Emotion